 Channel 10 cameraman Nick Tohme spotted some police in Sydney's King's Cross arresting a man, so he pulled out his mobile phone and started to record the incident.
 A policewoman rushed over to Tohme and aggressively objected to him and a colleague filming her.
 Tohme claimed that the officer issued a threat of violence and a threat to break his property.
 Tohme claimed that the policewoman shoved him and used foul language.

 This report shows yet again that by law, any member of the public is entitled to film in a public place.
 The fact that in this particular incident that police backed off when Tohme produced his media identification is of absolutely no relevance.
-The media do not have any special dispensation to record in public and any person can do this.
+Members of the media do not have any special dispensation to record in public and any person can do this.
 Police cannot legally prevent members of the public from filming them.
 The outcome of this particular incident was that NSW police local area commander Tony Crandell admitted that the policewoman who abused Nick Tohme was counselled for her belligerent attitude and her illegal demand that he stop filming her.

 If police push or threaten people for filming them or seize the cameras and look at the material on them, those police can be disciplined or even charged if the people who were assaulted by them press charges.
 The NSW Police Legal Services has warned police that as more and more cameras are being carried by citizens in their phones, police are increasingly subject to being recorded, but there is absolutely nothing that they can do about this.
-In any case, the policewoman who threatened Nick Tohme was dealt with and hopefully she now understands that she broke the law and exceeded her authority by a long way.
+In any case, the policewoman who threatened Nick Tohme was dealt with and hopefully she now understands that she broke the law and exceeded her authority by a long shot.